Azure-Samples/azure-edge-extensions-aksee-proxy-certs/README.md

   -VhdxDir "C:\Program Files\AksEdge" `
   -proxyCertName "Microsoft Root Certificate Authority 2011"
 ```

+For demo purposes the script uses a pre-installed CA cert on the Windows host.
+In prod environments, you should use your own custom proxy root CA cert, which needs to be imported into the Windows host Local Machine Store->Trusted Root Cert Authorities.

 >Note: [Additional steps](https://learn.microsoft.com/en-us/cli/azure/use-cli-effectively?tabs=bash%2Cbash2#work-behind-a-proxy) are required if you intend to use Azure CLI on the Windows host, over a proxy server.